Systemwide Human Resources

 - As a long time UC employee, UC WI has reinvigorated my career and passion for working at the University.

 - Participating in the UC Women's Initiative program was a wonderful experience, one that provided me with short and long-term tools, and resources for my professional growth.
 I would highly recommend it for those who are interested.

 - UC WI has positively impacted how I approach and engage in my day-to-day interactions with colleagues, strengthened my voice and given me tools and experiences that help me think differently about how to approach meetings and projects.

 What is the UC Women's Initiative for Professional Development?

-The UC Women’s Initiative for Professional Development (UC WI) is a unique, experiential, systemwide professional development program for mid-career woman-identified professionals that brings together participants from every UC location.
+The UC Women’s Initiative for Professional Development (UC WI) is a unique, experiential, systemwide professional development program to support the success and advancement of mid-career, woman-identified professionals and is open to all employees who support and are committed to this mission.
+The program brings together participants from every UC location.
 Participants represent faculty, academic personnel and staff, people managers and non-people managers.

 The program is sponsored by the President’s office and the Systemwide Advisory Committee on the Status of Women (SACSW) and offered by Systemwide Human Resources in partnership with Coro Northern California and SACSW.